-The business may be adversely affected by the current economic downturn.
+The business may be adversely affected by current economic conditions.

-The domestic and international economies have experienced a significant downturn.
-This downturn has been magnified by the tightening of the credit markets.
-The domestic and international markets may remain depressed for an undeterminable period of time.
 The Company's sales to contractors are dependent on construction and infrastructure spending and availability of credit to its customers.
 Changes in construction and governmental spending have had and could continue to have a material adverse effect on the Company's results of operations.